ECCC-ASTD-MRD/MIDAS-src/docs/codingStandards.md

   grep/search for these names as compared with a variable named i, for example).

+### Provided Functionalities to Use

+- Use [`msg_message()`](src/modules/message_mod.f90) instead of naked
+  `write(*,*)` to output information: provide the _origin_ of the message (such as the caller subroutine, function or program) and a _verbosity level_ from 0 to 3 that specifies how important is the message:

+  * 0 : critical, always printed
+  * 1 : default priority; printed in operational context
+  * 2 : detailed ouptut, provides extra information
+  * 3 : intended for developpers, printed for debugging or specific diagnostcs

 ### More detailed rules:

 - Use the new and clearer syntax for `LOGICAL` comparisons, i.e.: